1. Home

 Patch the MBAM Client

-Starting with Windows 10 version 1909 and later, a MBAM client patch is required for it to work correctly.
+Starting with Windows 10 version 1909 and later, a MBAM client patch may be required for it to work correctly.
 If you are consistently getting a message stating that your drive failed to encrypt, follow the instructions below.

 1. Login to the machine using DOMAIN credentials.
 Local account credentials will not work.